-Partnership: If two or more people start a business, they can create a partnership.
+Partnership: Any business entity owned by at least two people.
 There are different types of partnerships, including general partnerships (GPs), limited partnerships (LPs) and limited liability partnerships (LLPs).
 Each may offer different amounts of legal and financial separation for the business owners or investors.

 Pay per click (PPC advertising): Advertising on internet search engines or other websites where a business pays a PPC service to display an ad when users search a related keyword, or alongside related content.
 The business is charged each time someone clicks the ad.

 Payroll taxes: Taxes that employers and employees must pay, which are often based on an employee’s wages.
-Payroll taxes include Social Security and Medicare taxes.
+They include Social Security and Medicare taxes.